-The key activities that make up the SDP work and an indication of deadlines are shown in Tables 1 and 2.
+The allocation process of SDPs starts in the Spring semester, and the timeline is given in Table 2.
+The key activities that make up the SDP work and an indication of deadlines are shown in Table 3.
 All students are expected to manage their own time throughout the project period, to meet all deadlines, and to meet their supervisor(s) regularly.